Friedrich Wegener

-Friedrich Wegener (7 April 1907, Varel – 9 July 1990, Lübeck, [veːɡɐnəɐ̯]) was a German pathologist who is notable for his description of a rare disease originally referred to Wegener disease and now referred to as granulomatosis with polyangiitis.
+Friedrich Wegener (7 April 1907, Varel – 9 July 1990, Lübeck, [veːɡɐnəɐ̯]) was a German pathologist who is notable for being a high-ranking Nazi physician and for his description of a rare disease originally referred to Wegener disease and now referred to as granulomatosis with polyangiitis.
 Although this disease was known before Wegener's description, from the 1950s onwards it was generally referred to as Wegener's granulomatosis.

 Biography

 Early life

 Friedrich Wegener was born on 7 April 1907 in Varel, Oldenburg, Germany.
 His father was a doctor and his mother a Swedish gymnastic director.

-Pre-World War II years

-World War II Era
+World War II era

 More detail about aspects of Wegener's biography during the Nazi regime first became available in 2006.
 Wegener joined the Nazi Party in 1932.
-Specifically, he was a member of the Sturmabteilung, a paramilitary branch of the Nazi party which participated in violent conflicts.
+Specifically, he was a member of the Sturmabteilung, a paramilitary branch of the Nazi party that participated in violent conflicts.
 As a relatively high-ranking military physician, he spent some of World War II in a medical office three blocks from the Łódź Ghetto, a Jewish ghetto in Łódź, Poland.
 He conducted autopsies on Jewish concentration camp inmates and the facility he worked in performed experiments on prisoners.
-There is no direct evidence of active participation of Wegener in these human experiments, but it is likely he was aware of them.
+There is no direct evidence of active participation of Wegener in these human experiments, but he was likely aware of them.
 The United Nations War Crimes Commission had a legal mandate against Friedrich Wegener and the Polish Institute for the Prosecution of German War Crimes confirmed that he had appeared on the central list of war criminal and security suspects.
 Wegener was released without a trial as no charges were brought against him.
-In an editorial in 2006 the evidence was regarded as “thin but tangible."
+In an editorial in 2006, the evidence was regarded as “thin but tangible."